jdbowman/sim/simsky/README.md

 have not been tested by me (Piyanat).

 Original author: Judd Bowman
-Last edited: 2013-07-18 by Piyanat Kittiwisit
+Last edited: 19 July 2013 by Piyanat Kittiwisit

-INSTALLATION
+Installation
 ------------
 All program required HEALPix and CFITSIO packages.
 The most recent version of the two packages that work with simsky (HEALPix 2.15a, cfitsio 3.2.40) are